Finding Balance Between Fun, Joy, and Seriousness

 ➡️ Solution:

 I struck a balance by combining fun, bold colours with a clean white background and dark text.
 This approach allowed the website to maintain the joyful spirit of the 70s whilst respecting the gravity of their cause.
-The colour scheme injected a fun, musical vibe, while the minimal background kept the focus on their message.
+The colour scheme provides a fun, musical vibe, while the minimal background keeps the focus on their message.

 colourful background with a white rectangle on the top of it with a headline, text and a button